 This simple improvement in CX can make a huge impact on your business.

 So “How might we utilise technology to shift our business model, deliver more value and create a better experience for our customers?”

 This question will allow your business to deliver upon The Customer Centre.
 To answer this question you will need to engage your People, innovate your Processes, create and digitise your IP and utilise technology to deliver new value to your customers.

-The word innovation has become quite cliché, it is now used in every industry and every facet of business.
+The word innovation has become quite cliché, it is now used in every industry and every facet of the business.
 Wrongly or rightly it has been plastered on billboards, marketing material, used as a core value in businesses and even within taglines.
-But in the end we all must innovate!
+But in the end, we all must innovate!